-Students will mainly focus on the study of their primary Buddhist language (in 2022-2023 examined options are Classical Chinese, Sanskrit, or Tibetan), while at the same time acquiring a basic knowledge of Buddhist thought, history and practice (Introduction to Buddhism I and II).
-These course (the language option and Buddhist thought) are described below.
+Students will mainly focus on the study of their primary Buddhist language (in 2023-2024 examined options are Classical Chinese, Sanskrit, Tibetan or Pali), while at the same time acquiring a basic knowledge of Buddhist thought, history and practice (Buddhism I and II).
+These courses (the language option and Buddhism) are described below.